TimoLin/precursorHDF5/README.md

 [![OpenFOAM 2.3.x](https://img.shields.io/badge/OpenFOAM-2.3.x-blue)](https://github.com/OpenFOAM/OpenFOAM-2.3.x)

 **Please note**
-For now, the code is only valid in `v2.3.1`.
+For now, the code has been tested in `v2.3.1` and `v7`.
 If you want to adapt it in newer versions, please start from the native [timeVayingMappedFixedValue](https://github.com/OpenFOAM/OpenFOAM-dev/blob/master/src/finiteVolume/fields/fvPatchFields/derived/timeVaryingMappedFixedValue/timeVaryingMappedFixedValueFvPatchField.H) bc, and add the new features of precursorHDF5 to it.

 If you are using this bc in your work, please consider citing [this paper](https://doi.org/10.1080/10618562.2024.2370802) :